 - Student workers normally work during regular University operating hours unless otherwise approved. - Student workers will not be paid for working on official university holidays.
-In no case should a student be paid for hours not actually worked. - Student work assignments should be tied to the specific funded Activity or the dayto-day operation of the unit directly supporting the activity. - During the fall, spring and summer semesters, students may work up to twenty (20) hours a week. - Students must be enrolled as full-time students during the Fall and Spring semesters and enrolled for at least 3 credit hours during the Summer term. - Students may not under any circumstances work in more than one Title III funded position.
+In no case should a student be paid for hours not actually worked. - Only under the conditions that the university campus is CLOSED due to restrictions may a Title III supported student worker be allowed to work remotely.
+When campus is OPEN, student workers MUST work on campus to continue to their graduate research position. - Student work assignments should be tied to the specific funded Activity or the dayto-day operation of the unit directly supporting the activity. - During the fall, spring and summer semesters, students must work twenty (20) hours a week/eighty hours per month for full pay. - Students may not under any circumstances work in more than one Title III funded position.